PLC5 Conversion 3-Part Series detail considerations when performing a PLC5 to ControlLogix conversion.

 In my next blog I will discuss some custom solutions to further reduce costs for a PLC5 to ControlLogix conversion.

-To date, Hallam-ICS has upgraded more than 40 PLC5 I/O racks on over a dozen processors.
+To date, Hallam-ICS has upgraded more than 100 PLC5 I/O racks on dozens of processors.
 We have another 25 conversions slated over the next 3 quarters.
 We are able to execute the physical conversions and the PLC code conversions in a very effective manner.
 We are also very well versed in converting existing networks to Ethernet for communications.
 If you have any questions on PLC5 conversion strategies and potential cost savings, please contact me.
 We are also well versed on several other vendors’ legacy conversions; so don’t hesitate to ask about other platforms.
 Feel free to contact us as you evaluate your conversion and your budget.
 We look forward to working with you on your PLC5 conversion.

 About the author

 Ray Racine is a Senior Controls engineer with Hallam-ICS.
 He has been involved in all facets of Automated Control Systems since 1985.
 He joined Hallam-ICS in 1995.